 Industrial hemp in Ghana

-According to Ghana’s law, a company could technically apply for a licence to cultivate industrial hemp.
-However, in practice, this doesn’t happen very often, and the country doesn’t have a hemp market.
+In the past, according to Ghana’s law, a company could technically apply for a licence to cultivate industrial hemp.
+In practice, this didn’t happen very often, and until recently, the country didn’t have a large hemp market.

 Given that so many other nations worldwide are cashing in on the ‘green rush’, this may be something that Ghana’s government reviews in the future.
 Hemp’s multiple uses, and the relative ease with which it can be grown, could prove to be profitable for the nation.